eleanore-ritter/witchs-broom/readme.md

-### This directory contains the Witch's Broom project. :grapes:
+### This repository contains the Witch's Broom project. :grapes:

 #### **Project goal:** To uncover the potential genetic basis for the Witch's Broom (WB) budsport in grapevine using whole genome sequencing data.

 Two independent cases of WB were sequenced, alongside respective wildtype (WT) samples.
 One case was in the Merlot variety, and the WB and WT tissue can from the same plant.
 The second case was in the Dakapo variety, and the WB and WT samples came from different plants.

-#### The directory is structured with the following subdirectories as such:
+#### The repository is structured with the following subdirectories as such:

 * **bin:** contains compiled files, such as installed programs
 * **scripts:** contains the scripts for the project